 Unfortunately, this is an area where even professionals fall short.
 Capturing your creation in proper pixels can be tricky, and you don’t want your hard work overlooked because of shadows or bad angles.

-So we enlisted Lynn Mitchell Lind, professional designer, former real estate agent, and owner of Town & Country Photography in Charleston, S.C. for a few tips to help you take better architectural photos.
+So we enlisted Lynn Mitchell Lind, professional designer, stager, former real estate agent and owner of Lynn Loves Houses in Charleston, S.C., for a few tips to help you take better architectural photos.

 Pairing opposites makes for a more interesting photo.
 The best architectural photographs emphasize what the room does best.